Interspel: Consistency principles

 The seven principles above are proposed for investigation.
 They offer a feasible way to prevent English spelling remaining a serious barrier to literacy.
 They change only around 2.6% of the letters in everyday text, so present readers would be hardly inconvenienced.
 Its more consistent visible relationship of related words regularizes the 'Chomsky' features of English spelling, to promote faster automatic visual recognition in reading for meaning and a more predictable relationship to the spoken language for international users and learners.

-Illustration
+Example

-As an illustration, the following exemplar text from H.G.
-Wells' ‘The Star’, used by spelling reformers, is given in two levels of Interspel.
+An extract from H.G.
+Wells' ‘The Star’, often used by spelling reformers, is given in two levels of Interspel.

 (a) Interspel ‘Spelling without traps for reading’:

 (b) The basic Interspel spelling for beginners with morphemic modifications, and 31 retained irregularly spelled words: